fenago/python-journey/md/Lab_4.md

 Note that [strip] removes any and all of the characters in the extra parameter string, no matter in which order they occur ***2***.

-The most common use for these
-functions is as a quick way to clean up strings that have just been read in.
-This technique is particularly helpful when you're reading lines from files (discussed in [chapter
-13]),
-because Python always reads in an entire line, including the trailing newline, if one exists.
-When you get around to processing the line read in, you typically don't want the trailing newline. [rstrip] is a convenient way to get rid of it.

 ##### Quick Check: strip